Tetramethyl acetyloctahydronaphthalenes: Chemical summary

-All isomers conform to the chemical formula C_{16}H_{26}O and have a molecular weight of 234.4 g/mol.

 Physical-chemical properties

 OTNE is a clear yellow liquid at 20 °C. Its melting point is below −20 °C at atmospheric pressure, and its boiling point is determined to be at around 290 °C (modified OECD 103 method).
 All physicochemical data have been obtained from the OTNE REACH registration dossier.

 Safety

 Iso E Super may cause allergic reactions detectable by patch tests in humans and chronic exposure to Iso E Super from perfumes may result in permanent hypersensitivity.
 In a study with female mice, Iso E Super was positive in the local lymph node assay (LLNA) and irritancy assay (IRR), but negative in the mouse ear swelling test (MEST).